aws-samples/migration-validator-toolkit-for-microsoft-workloads/README.md

 -----                   -----    ------
 Windows version         [GREEN]  No action required.
 The host is running Microsoft Windows 11 Enterprise.
 It''s supported to host in AWS and an actively supported OS by Microsoft.
 Authentication method   [YELLOW] The host is part of a domain.
 After migration, if there is connectivity to a Domain Controller, use a domain/local user to RDP.
 If not, use a local user.
-Root Disk Free Space    [GREEN]  No action required.
+Boot Disk Free Space    [GREEN]  No action required.
 There is 206.514 GB free space on C Drive.
 Disk Count              [GREEN]  No action required.
 The number of disks supported by all EC2 instances.
 Disk size               [GREEN]  No action required.
 The size of all disks are supported by all EC2 instances.
 DHCP service            [GREEN]  No action required.
 DHCP service is enabled.